Channel-Based Pricing for Retailers: Setting Prices on Different Channels

 Also, some customers on their “lazy days” may just browse different online stores, compare products and prices, and maybe decide to make a purchase.
 If you don’t have an online store, there’s no chance you’ll even be on their radar.

 So, what different types of channels are there?

 So far, we’ve mostly covered two of the most important pricing channels.
 Those are online shops, whether your personal or marketplace listings and physical stores.
 However, there are many more, some being more important than others in today’s market conditions.

 As you’re probably aware already, many social media platforms have added a possibility of selling directly through them.
 Facebook and Instagram are the frontrunners in this regard, but Pinterest is also up there.
 A great advantage of this channel is that it is suitable for any business size – from small to large.

 Also, some customers may come upon your products or services through a comparison shopping engine, such as Google Shopping or Idealo.
 What these platforms do is that they allow retailers to list their products and services while simultaneously providing consumers with an easy way to browse and compare prices.

 Another, sort of specific, way of selling is promotion through newsletters.
 This is not a direct way of making sales but you can make it so that, for example, certain discounts and promotions are only accessible through your newsletters.

-Or, slightly adjusted, you can give out a discount code for a certain channel of yours (in most cases this is your online shop) if people sign up for your newsletter.
+Or, slightly adjusted, you can give out a coupon code for a certain channel of yours (in most cases this is your online shop) if people sign up for your newsletter.

 You can also sell through catalogs and phone calls, and even apply channel-based pricing strategies there.
 However, you may need to do some research prior to opening up these channels because they may not work for all types of businesses.